 several days.
 Overnight in the Jaguar Flotilla Hotel.

-Tour cost: $7295 based on double occupancy.
-Includes all lodging after leaving Cuiaba, all meals from lunch on the first day through
+Includes: All lodging from leaving Cuiaba, all meals from lunch on the first day through

 breakfast on the last day, all ground transportation, all boat excursions, two seats for each